nicbou/nicolasbouliane.com/frontend/content/blog/new-in-2025.md

 ## Health insurance

 Public health insurance got more expensive across the board.
-You must pay an extra 1% of your income for health insurance: 0.2% for nursing care insurance, and an average of 0.8% for the insurer surcharge.
-Fortunately, your employer covers half of that increase.
+You must pay an extra 0.5% of your income for health insurance: 0.2% for nursing care insurance and 0.8% on average for the insurer surcharge, with half of it covered by your employer.

 Use my [health insurance calculator](https://allaboutberlin.com/tools/health-insurance-calculator) to see how much you now pay for health insurance, and consider changing to another health insurer.
 The calculator will be updated on January 1.